Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/3-Digital_Signatures_Advanced/Digital_Signatures_Advanced_slides.md

 - Verification speed

 ---
+#

+But what if a group wants to publish a signature without specifically relating it to the subset of individuals who signed it?

+Example: a commitee agreed on a decision and no-one should be more responsible for it than the others, but the groups is so large it is impractical for all of them to sign the document
+---
 ### Ring Signatures

-- Ring signatures prove the signer lies within some "anonymity set" of signing keys, but hide which key actually signed.
+- Prove the signer lies within some "anonymity set" of signing keys, but hide which key actually signed.
-- Ring signatures come in many sizes, with many ways of presenting their anonymity sets.
+- Come in many sizes, with many ways of presenting their anonymity sets.
 - Anonymous blockchain transactions typically employ ring signatures.

 Notes: